MartinHatas/bamboo-build-notifier/README.md

 # Bamboo build notifier
 Lightweight windows tray Bamboo build notifier.

-    Showing status changes of your favourite builds at Bamboo
+    Showing status changes of your favorite builds at Bamboo

+## Features
+* Showing worst favorite build state as windows tray icon (green/yellow/red)
+* Bubble notification on any favorite build change state or dis/connect from bamboo server

 ##### This utility is not working yet.
 Minimal functionality that have to be implemented for using is:
-* Tray "bubble" notifications
 * Generate configuration stub on first run if configuration file does not exists
 * Add winsw so you can run app as a service
 * Simplify - only one Bamboo server could be queried per instance